History of Karachi: Company rule

 The village was later annexed to the British Indian Empire when the Sindh was conquered by Charles Napier in 1843.
 The capital of Sindh was shifted from Hyderabad to Karachi in the 1840s.
 This led to a turning point in the city's history.
 In 1847, on Napier's departure the entire Sindh was added to the Bombay Presidency.
 The post of the governor was abolished and that of the Chief Commissioner in Sindh established.

 The British realized its importance as a military cantonment and a port for the produce of the Indus basin, and rapidly developed its harbor for shipping.
 The foundation of a city municipal committee was laid down by the Commissioner in Sinde, Bartle Frere and infrastructure development was undertaken.
 Consequently, new businesses started opening up and the population of the town started rising rapidly.
 Karachi quickly turned into a city, making true the famous quote by Napier who is known to have said: Would that I could come again to see you in your grandeur!

-In 1857, the Indian Mutiny broke out in South Asia and the 21st Native Infantry stationed in Karachi declared allegiance to rebels, joining their cause on 10 September 1857.
+In 1857, the Indian Mutiny broke out, and the 21st Native Infantry stationed in Karachi declared allegiance to rebels, joining their cause on 10 September 1857.
 Nevertheless, the British were able to quickly reassert control over Karachi and defeat the uprising.
 Karachi was known as Khurachee Scinde (i.e. Karachi, Sindh) during the early British colonial rule.